Is Prizeloot.com scam? Read our Prizeloot review 2020 to find out!

 Prizeloot.com, launched toward the end of 2015, is owned by Sharestakes LLC and operated out of New York City.
 As is becoming a common theme amongst a variety of lottery websites these days, Prizeloot allows you to enter into lottery draws for free.
 In this Prizeloot.com review, we will look at how the site works and how you can use it to win free money to put a few more coins in your pocket—or a cool new toy.

-There are no official lotteries supported by Prizeloot.
-Instead, the website runs its own ecosystem of lotteries that each give away either a specified prize or a cash value.
+The Prizeloot website runs its own ecosystem of lotteries that each give away either a specified prize or a cash value.
 These prizes are generally ever-changing—although, it does seem that prizes such as the daily $25 Amazon gift card are regular.